The0nix/ddmmm/README.md

 * !sub - subscribe channel to players joininig notifications
 * !unsub - unsubscribe channel from players joining notifications
 * !help - show help message

+Once you subscribed a channel, the bot will send notifications about players joining and leaving the server

+## Requirements
+This project requires python3 < 3.7 because of backwards incompatible asyncio changes in python 3.7

 ## Usage
 The bot consists of two parts: `bot.py` which launches the bot and allows it to reply to commands and `monitor.py` which sends notificatoins to subscribed channel when players join or leave the server.